ggamb1t/MapVectorIntersect/README.md

 # MapVectorIntersect
-Program intersects the values from vector of ints and map with key strings and int values.
+Program intersects the values from a vector of ints and a map with key strings and int values.
 User is prompted to enter filename (If it wasn't provided in cmd arguments) with the values in the next format:
 [Number of vector elements]
 [Vector elements: 1 2 3 4 5 6...]